 - a combination of any of those options: $100 plus 2% of the purchase price.

-If the amount is unclear at the time the brokerage agreement is completed, or if the remuneration changes prior to the facilitation of an offer (i.e. from a range of 2%-3% of the purchase price to a set 2.5%), the brokerage agreement must be amended to reflect the actual remuneration once that remuneration amount is known and before an offer is prepared.
-As you see in the bolded note below the blank lines, licensees have a duty to disclose that the amount the brokerage is to be paid (when it is ultimately determined) to the buyer prior to an offer being made.
+If the amount is unclear at the time the brokerage agreement is completed or if the remuneration changes prior to the facilitation of an offer (i.e. from a range of 2%-3% of the purchase price to a set 2.5%), this change requires written notification (for example—an email from the buyer’s brokerage to the buyer) before an offer is prepared.
+However, if the brokerage is not prepared to accept the lower remuneration offered by the seller, and the buyer agrees to pay the difference, this will require an amendment to the BBA/BDBA (based on what is negotiated).
+Licensees have a duty to disclose to buyer clients the amount the brokerage is to be paid (when it is ultimately determined) to the buyer prior to the preparation of an offer.

 It is possible that in searching for that next perfect home, a buyer could become interested in a property also listed with the brokerage they have an agreement with.
 This unique situation creates a conflict of interest with the brokerage or designated agent, talk to your licensee about what options you have if you wanted to put an offer in on the property.